-also on implementation of the Environmental Protection Agency's pending Mercury Air Toxic Standards ("MATS"), which will force the retirement of a number of coal-fired generators.
+AEO2013 also projects greater increases in future reliance on natural gas for electric generation than projected by the EIA in previous Annual Energy Outlooks.
+The increased reliance on natural gas for electric generation is premised in part on low natural gas prices, but also on implementation of the Environmental Protection Agency's pending Mercury Air Toxic Standards ("MATS"), which will force the retirement of a number of coal-fired generators.

 Both studies commissioned by DOE/FE rely on projected natural gas demand from AEO2011.
-The Navigant Study meanwhile relied in part on data from AEO2012 and the "high demand" scenario from AEO2010 for its own analysis of a potential future where natural gas vehicles increase demand.
 These outdated projections fail to account for current EIA expectations regarding future demand and tend to overestimate demand elasticity, specifically the ability of certain natural gas consumers, such as electric generation users, to curtail their purchases in response to higher prices.
 Once a coal plant is retired due to MATS, or for any other reason, the operator of the retired plant cannot simply flip a switch in response to higher natural gas costs.
-Meanwhile, the EPA's new greenhouse gas standards for new electric generators virtually ensure that new coal plants will not be constructed to replace those that are retired.22 Electric generation customers will soon not only demand more gas but rely on it more heavily for base and intermediate load production, altering expectations about demand elasticity that prognosticators have relied on when assuming that natural gas prices will not rise sharply due to LNG exports.23 This same trend would also mean that the increases in the price of electricity caused by LNG exports that are projected by the EIA and NERA are very much understated.
+Meanwhile, the EPA's new greenhouse gas standards for new electric generators virtually ensure that new coal plants will not be constructed to replace those that are retired.20 Electric generation customers will soon not only demand more gas but rely on it more heavily for base and intermediate load production, altering expectations about demand elasticity that prognosticators have relied on when assuming that natural gas prices will not rise sharply due to LNG exports.21 This same trend would also mean that the increases in the price of electricity caused by LNG exports that are projected by the EIA and NERA are very much understated.